… or How to be a Welcome Guest

 - It is customary in our tradition to respond to “hail and welcome,” “hail and farewell,” “so mote it be,” and “blessed be” in kind (that is, to echo the same phrase back) but you are not required to do so.

-- Although black or ritual clothing (such as robes) are common at our rituals, there is no “dress code” beyond common decency at our events.
+- Although ritual clothing (such as robes) is common at our rituals, there is no “dress code” beyond common decency at our events.
+Basic black is preferred, but please dress for your comfort.

 We welcome families and their children to attend Temple events and believe families should have the opportunity to celebrate our holidays together!
 Children under the age of 6 may enter Temple events for free but must be accompanied by an adult.
 We ask for a donation of $5 per child aged 7–12 attending events.
 The Temple does not provide child-care before, during, or after events.